percona/pmm/docs/api/inventory/add-agent.md

 This section describes how to add an Agent of any type to PMM Inventory.

 In PMM versions prior to 3.0.0, we featured a separate API call for each Agent type.
-Starting with PMM 3.0.0, we offer a single API endpoint for all Agent types.
-While previously the Agent type was defined by the endpoint, i.e. `Agents/MySQLdExporter`, now the Agent type must be specified as the top-level property of the request payload.
-Along with this single API endpoint, we are deprecating individual API endpoints for each Agent type.
+Starting with PMM 3.0.0, we have streamlined the process by offering a single API endpoint for all Agent types.

+Previously, the Agent type was defined by the endpoint, such as `Agents/MySQLdExporter`.
+In the new approach, the Agent type must be specified as the top-level property of the request payload.
+As part of this single API endpoint update, we have also deprecated individual API endpoints for each Agent type.

-Let's see how to add an Agent of type `mysql` using the old and new API calls.
+Here's how to add an Agent of type `mysql` using the old and new API calls.

-Old API call:
+**Old API call**

 ```shell
 curl --insecure -X POST \